Mud Pie Brownies

 Notes

 - Thicker chocolate bars are preferred for this recipe, so you have big chunks about the size of a penny.
-However, thinner baking chocolate, like Ghirardelli, can be used, as well as prepackaged chocolate chunks (although these usually tend to have additional ingredients added which can impact the flavor).
+However, thinner baking chocolate, like Ghirardelli, can be used, as well as prepackaged chocolate chunks (although these usually tend to have additional ingredients added, which can impact the flavor).

-- Milk or semi-sweet chocolate bars may also be used.
+- Chocolate chips may also be used.

 Nutrition